-It also makes it really hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry for that.
+Unfortunately, they also make it really hard to take pictures… It’s a pain to take off right now because the light runs through it so I’m sorry for that.

 I took this picture before I added in the waterer or any of the food but you get the idea.

-I cut a hole in the wire, added more duct tape around the edges, and then made a ‘door’ to cover the hole.
-I attached it with a zip tie and I keep a scrap of wood and the roll of duct tape on top to keep it closed.
+Hardware cloth can be pretty vicious so I added more duct tape around the cut edges, and then made a ‘door’ to cover the hole out of more hardware cloth edges in duct tape.
+I attached it with a zip tie and I keep a scrap of wood and a roll of duct tape on top to keep it closed.
 I’m a classy lady.

 A few years ago I bought an air compressor combo kit with a stapler and two nailers.
 I’ve gotten my money’s worth with the stapler alone!
-That’s how I rebuilt the chicken coop, fenced the vegetable garden (almost done there!), and built the chicken run without going crazy.
+That’s how I rebuilt the chicken coop, fenced the vegetable garden, and built the chicken run without going crazy.